Power Supply for Nodemcu Description:

 Nodemcu Power Supply Circuit Diagram:

 The circuit Diagram is really simple as you can see.
 J1 is the female dc socket where you can connect a 12v adaptor or a 12v battery or a 9v battery.
 The power supply as you can see is based on the LM7805 voltage regulator.
 Two 470uf capacitors are connected at the input and output of the voltage regulator.
 A 330-ohm resistor is connected in series with the 2.5v led.
 This is a current limiting resistor. to power, up the Nodemcu module, we simply connect the output of the voltage regulator with the Vin pin of the Nodemcu module and connect the ground with the ground pin of the Nodemcu module.
-For more detailed explanation watch video Tutorial.
+You might be wondering what are these SV1 and SV2? these are female headers that can be used for interfacing with other electronic circuits.
+For a more detailed explanation watch video Tutorial.

 Watch Video Tutorial: